Updated on by Hayley Brown

 Tools of a similar vein include hpaPaaS (high productivity application platform as a service).
 Defined by Gartner, refers to rapid application development platforms, providing business developers with the tools to build enterprise applications rapidly.
 They offer a service with one-button deployment and have overlapping capabilities with low code that can be interchangeable.

 iSaaS (integration software as a service), on the other hand, are cloud-based integration tools.
 They provide either prepackaged or easily configurable integration flows aimed at helping non-IT business users and consumers to address simple application & data integration issues.
 These offerings are typically cloud-hosted, targeted at citizen integrators and easy to use.

 Low Code and No Code Tools and their benefits

-Low code and no code platforms have also fostered a greater collaboration between internal departments.
-This has become a way of bringing the business side into the development process, so that the final outcome reflects the businesses specific goals.
+Low-code and no-code platforms have also fostered greater collaboration between internal departments.
+This has become a way of bringing the business side into the development process so that the final outcome reflects the business’s specific goals.

 Other benefits of these tools include the ease of building interfaces using drag-and-drop editors.
 The ability to create workflows and business processes and deliver interfaces to create integrations with third-party systems for consuming and pushing data.
 Depending on the embedded platform there is a wide range of pre-built connectors.
 Also, if needed, the ability to request custom connectors or code to extend the functionality of your business.